OmarMiniesy/Notes/Defensive Security/Security Operations/Security Info & Events Mgmt/Splunk/Splunk Processing Language (SPL).md

 ---
 ##### Searching

 To search for events, the `search` keyword is used.
 However, the search command is usually implicit and is not written out.
+- This is done using the *Searching & Reporting* [[Splunk Application]].

 To use SPL to search for data, an **index** must be specified.
 - This can be done using the `index` keyword, and specifying the name of that index between quotes.